Table 12.18 Information Functions

 utf8character set.
 The value might have a suffix in addition to the version number.
 See the description of the

 This function is unsafe for statement-based replication.
-Beginning with MySQL 5.5.1, a warning is logged if you use this function when
+A warning is logged if you use this function when

 binlog_formatis set to